laganojunior/lalaheadpats/_posts/2019-10-13-poke-at-fighting-games-with-game-theory-pt2.markdown

 position is reset to a minor advantage for the player that did the combo or knocked down the other player.

-So we can express the minor advantage game with direct transitions into other games, including instance of itself.
+So we can express the minor advantage game with direct transitions into other games, including instances of itself.

 |                 | Stand   | Jab         | Duck Jab |
 |:-----           |:--------|:------      |:-----    |